apieum/eventize/eventize/doc/source/advanced usage.rst

 Eventize heavily uses Descriptors, which in python don't know their owner until a getter is called.
 Yet, as they help to define classes, it could be interesting to bind them to their class at class creation.

-It's the aim of Subject decorator.
-A Subject is a class that contains descriptors handlers (on_get, before...)
+It's the role of events.Subject instances wich build Subject decorators.

-Subject does 2 things:
+Subject decorators does 2 things:
   * it makes children handlers inheriting their parent handlers observers (parent handlers are found by their attribute name).
   * it calls method handler.bind (if exists) with the owner class as an argument while class is declared.

-Subject decorator searches only for types of descriptors given when instanciating events.Subject class.
+They searches only for types of descriptors given when instanciating events.Subject class.

 You can create your own subjects with *"events.Subject([descriptor_type1, [...]])"*.

-Eventize comes with already built Subjects for Attributes and Method:
+Eventize comes with already built in Subjects for Attributes and Method:

 **Attribute Subject** (*attribute.Subject*) is equivalent to *events.Subject(OnGetHandler, OnSetHandler, OnDelHandler, OnChangeHandler)*